Bible Crafts About Fighting

 Teaching Concepts: Don't get involved in someone else's fight or you may be sorry.
 And don't get others involved in your fights.

-This is another ABC Lesson (Available to Members Only) - Children learn that D stands for Dog, and that getting involved in someone else's fight is like pulling the ear of a dog--you just might get bit.
+This is another ABC Lesson - Children learn that D stands for Dog, and that getting involved in someone else's fight is like pulling the ear of a dog--you just might get bit.

 You'll find lots of doggy games, crafts, and learning activities to go along with this lesson.
 This lesson is not only good for Sunday school, but will work great in preschools, and home school.